Crusheen (parish)

-Crusheen, formerly Inchicronan, is a parish in County Clare and part of the Roman Catholic Diocese of Killaloe.
+Crusheen, formerly Inchicronan, is a parish in County Clare, Ireland, and part of the Roman Catholic Diocese of Killaloe.

 Current (2021) co-assistant parish priest is Pat O'Neil.

 The main church of the parish is the Church of St. Cronan in Crusheen, completed in 1837.
 The is a cruciform barn church.
 It replaced an older mass house, built in 1726, which in turn was thoroughly renovated or replaced in 1736.

 The second church of the parish is the "Chapel of the Immaculate Conception" in Ballinruan, built in 1824.
-A renovation and enlargement in 1857 gave the chapel its present form of two aisles at a 90 degree angle.
+A renovation and enlargement in 1857 gave the chapel its present form of two aisles at a 90-degree angle.

 The parish is also home to Inchicronan Priory.